LLM Reference

 Claude Sonnet 4.5 vs DeepSeek V4 Pro

 Claude Sonnet 4.5 (2025) and DeepSeek V4 Pro (2026) are frontier-tier reasoning models from Anthropic and DeepSeek.
-Claude Sonnet 4.5 ships a 200K-token context window, while DeepSeek V4 Pro ships a 1M-token context window.
+Claude Sonnet 4.5 ships a 200k-token context window, while DeepSeek V4 Pro ships a 1m-token context window.
 On MMLU PRO, DeepSeek V4 Pro leads by 1.5 pts.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 DeepSeek V4 Pro fits 5x more tokens; pick it for long-context work and Claude Sonnet 4.5 for tighter calls.